ympark99/ympark99/README.md

 ## ✋ About me
 - 🏫 Soongsil University ( Junior / take time off from school )
 - 🏢 Software Engineer for 2 years.
-(Working)
 - 🔗 www.linkedin.com/in/ymparkprofile (For detail)

 ## 💻 Stack